 In a world that teaches conformity, I hope to imprint uniqueness and individuality in my children.

-How to unearth the treasure in our children?
+How to unearth that unique purpose in our children?

 We give our children experiences to explore.
 We give them books to engage their curiosities.
 We give them tools to discover.
 We search for people that might mentor them.
 We listen and we watch them.
 We affirm them and we guide them.